-The Jeremy Fisher 50p caused quite the stir when it was first released in 2017, but how much is the Mr Jeremy Fisher 50p worth today?
+The Jeremy Fisher 50p – commonly referred to as the ‘Frog 50p’ – caused quite the stir when it was first released in 2017, but how much is the coin worth today?

-The design of the 2017 Jeremy Fisher 50p coin
+Is The Mr Jeremy Fisher 50p Rare?

 The obverse of the coin features the 2015 coinage portrait of the Queen by Jody Clark, the first Royal Mint employee to create a portrait in 100 years – the practice is usually completed by artists working outside of the Mint.